NeilJustice/ZenUnitAndMetalMock/README.md

 ZenUnit v0.2.1
 Usage: <TestsBinaryName> [Options...]

+Testing Utility Options:

+-pause
+   Wait for any key before running tests to allow attaching a profiler or debugger.
+-wait
+   Wait for any key at the end of the test run.
+-exit0
+   Always exit 0 regardless of test run outcome.
+   Useful option for not blocking the launch of a ZenUnit tests console window when previously running ZenUnit tests in a post-build step.

+Testing Filtration Options:

+-run=<TestClassName>[::TestName][/TestCaseNumber][,...]
+   Run only specified case-insensitive test classes, tests, or test cases.
+   Add a '*' character to the end of a test class or test name filter string to specify name-starts-with filtration.
+ Example 1: -run=Widget*
+   Runs all test classes that start with 'Widget'.
+ Example 2: -run=WidgetTests.FunctionUnderTest*
+   Runs all tests in WidgetTests that start with 'FunctionUnderTest'.
+ Example 3: -run=WidgetTests.FunctionUnderTest_ScenarioUnderTest_ExpectedBehavior/3
+   Runs the third test case of value-parameterized test WidgetTests.FunctionUnderTest_ScenarioUnderTest_ExpectedBehavior.
+-failfast
+   Immediately exit with exit code 1 if a test fails.

-Testing Rigor:
+Testing Rigor Options:

 -random[=Seed]
    Run test classes and tests in a random order.
 -testruns=<NumberOfTestRuns>
-   Repeat the running of all non-skipped tests N times.
+   Repeat the running of all non-skipped tests NumberOfTestRuns times.
-   Specify -testruns=2 -random for two random test run orderings.
+   Specify -random -testruns=2 for two random test run orderings.
 -failskips
    Exit 1 regardless of test run outcome if any tests are skipped.

-Testing Filtration:

--run=<TestClassName>[::TestName][/TestCaseNumber][,...]
-   Run only specified case-insensitive test classes, tests, or test cases.
-   Add a '*' character to the end of a test class or test name filter string to specify name-starts-with filtration.
- Example A: -run=Network*
-   runs all test classes that start with 'Network'.
- Example B: -run=WidgetTests.Serialize*
-   runs all tests in WidgetTests that start with 'Serialize'.
- Example C: -run=MathTests.ComplexCalculation_ValidInputs_ReturnsExpected/3
-   runs the third test case of value-parameterized test ComplexCalculation_ValidInputs_ReturnsExpected in test class MathTests.
--failfast
-   Immediately exit with exit code 1 if a test fails.

-Testing Utility:

--pause
-   Wait for any key before running tests to allow attaching a profiler or debugger.
--exit0
-   Always exit 0 regardless of test run outcome.
--wait
-   Wait for any key at the end of the test run.
+   Useful option for continuous integration servers to partially ensure that a culture of complacency does not develop around skipped tests being OK.
 ```

 ### Type-Parameterized Test Class Syntax